Blog & News

 Smart & Attractive

 Start with a stain that gives you the aesthetic and exact level of transparency you desire.
 Here at Perma-Chink Systems, we recommend using our Lifeline Interior stain, which comes in a wide array of tones, including clear.
-After staining, add one or two clear coats of Lifeline Acrylic, PCS Clear Shield, or Sure Shine, a water-based poly finish.
+After staining, add one or two clear coats of Lifeline Acrylic or PCS Clear Shield.
 Both add just enough film to protect your logs and minimize scratchiness so they can be easily wiped and cleaned.
-Lifeline Acrylic and Sure Shine come in gloss or satin sheens, with PCS Clear Shield offering gloss and matte sheens.
+Lifeline Acrylic comes in gloss or satin sheens, with PCS Clear Shield offering gloss and matte sheens.

 These stains also contain the right amount of UV protection to avoid “picture framing” with the addition of UV Boost.
 Picture framing is the shadowy discoloration that remains on the wall when you move a bookshelf or a picture.
 Your stains should not dictate how you can decorate your home if you have to cover outlines of wall hangings.
 Perma-Chink interior stains and finishes will ensure that the inside of your log home is just as breathtaking and gorgeous as the outside.